tonytw1/grid/thrall/README.md

 Typesafe scala logging is the logging framework with logback as the backend.
 Thrall logging is configured from ```common-lib/src/main/resources/logback.xml``` which is packaged into ```/usr/share/thrall/conf/logback.xml``` in the the Thrall image.

+## AWS authentication

+TODO Migrate to access tokens
+new ProfileCredentialsProvider("media-service")